If your business is struggling to keep different departments connected, then a SharePoint intranet is a great way to fix this.

 A SharePoint intranet is a portal that keeps all information about your business in one centralized location.
 This makes it easy for your employees to communicate and collaborate.

-You need an intranet that stays up to date, remains useful and is always relevant for your company, which is possible using SharePoint.
-Employees won’t need to navigate through multiple channels and systems, only needing to understand how to use SharePoint instead.
+You need an intranet that stays up to date, remains useful, and is always relevant for your company, which is possible using SharePoint.
+Employees won’t need to navigate multiple channels and systems, only needing to understand how to use SharePoint.